 Honor Your Feelings Without Food

-Of course, a slice of banana bread or a bowl of ice cream will always be there when I need it, and it’s okay to sometimes choose that while I sift through feelings and emotions.
+Of course, a baked good or a bowl of ice cream will always be there when I need it, and it’s okay to sometimes choose that while I sift through feelings and emotions.

 Respect Your Body